QuiGonAlex/ChatWithMemory/README.md

 1. Install Jupyter using the integrated terminal in VSCode or your system's command line: `pip install notebook`.

 ### Install Ollama
-1. Ollama is necessary for this notebook.
+1. Ollama is necessary for this application.
 Install Ollama by either:
    - Downloading it directly from [https://ollama.com/](https://ollama.com/), or
    - Using the command line: `pip install ollama`

 ### Download and Open the Notebook
-1. Download the `ChatWithMemoryNotebook.ipynb` file to your local machine.
+1. Download the `ChatWithMemory.ipynb` file to your local machine.
 2. Open VSCode, navigate to the `File` menu, select `Open File`, and open the downloaded notebook.
 3. VSCode should recognize the notebook and provide an interface for running the cells.

 ## Usage
-This notebook is interactive:
+This application is interactive:
 1. Follow the instructions within the notebook to initiate conversations with the configured LLMs.
 2. Chat with the LLMs at the bottom of the notebook, and the program will remember the context of your interactions, storing the the conversations for subsequent interactions.

-## Extending the Notebook
+## Extending the Application
 - **Custom LLMs**: Instructions for integrating additional open-source and even modified/customized LLMs are included within the notebook.